wsarachai/DII-OOP-java/lessons-contents/lesson07/exercise01.md

    - In our Pinball application, we created `org.dii.oop.lesson07.exercise01.PinballApp` class extends the `javax.swing.JFrame` class which inherit all parent behavior class, so we do not write all code to manage GUI applications just write the code needed for our program.
    - The `javax.swing.JPanel` class is a container that can store a group of components.
 The main task of JPanel is to organize components, various layouts can be set in JPanel which provides a better organization of components.
    - In our Pinball application, we created `org.dii.oop.lesson07.exercise01.BackgroundPanel` class extends the `javax.swing.JPanel` class which inherit all parent behavior classes and we use this panel to draw the ball image.
+   - Uncomment the code to make the ball move.
-   - Create a new Ball class to keep all information of ball.
+   - After the is moved by the previous step, then organize the code program by creating a new Ball class to keep all information related to the ball in one place including attributes and methods.
      ```
      public class Ball {
        private final ImageIcon imageIcon;